grace-shearrer/GEShearrer/intro.md

 A research assistant professor.
 Essentially a professor that doesn't teach a lot, but also isn't tenure track.
 This is a great place for me now, as I am able to apply for my own grants and work on lots of projects.
 However, my **overall goal is to transition to tenure track**.

 ## Where?
-* Currently I work at the University of North Carolina Chapel Hill.
+* Currently I work in the [Department of Nutrition](https://sph.unc.edu/nutr/unc-nutrition/) at the University of North Carolina Chapel Hill.
 Located in....
 Chapel Hill, North Carolina.
 * Previously I got my PhD in Nutritional Science at the University of Texas at Austin
 *  Even further in the past, I got my BSFC (Bachelor of Family and Consumer Science) at the University of Wyoming in Laramie, WY.
 * I was born and raised in Denver, Colorado